thelightdesigner/ScuffedWalls/Functions.md

 Rizthesnuggies [`Intro to Wall & Note`](https://youtu.be/hojmJ1UZcb8) tutorial

-- repeat: int, amount of times to repeat
+- `repeat`: number (integer), amount of times to repeat
-- repeatAddTime: float
+- `repeatAddTime`: number (decimal)
  - any of [`these properties`](Functions.md#noodle-extensionschroma-properties-syntax)
-- type:int
+- `type`:int
-- cutDirection:int
+- `cutDirection`:int

 these properties use \_noteJumpStartBeatOffset to adjust the notes duration

- - definitedurationbeats: float, makes the note stay around for exactly this long in beats
+ - `definitedurationbeats`: number (decimal), makes the note stay around for exactly this long in beats
- - definitedurationseconds: float, makes the note stay around for exactly this long in seconds
+ - `definitedurationseconds`: number (decimal), makes the note stay around for exactly this long in seconds
- - definitetime: beats/seconds, makes the note jump in at exactly the function time in seconds or beats
+ - `definitetime`: beats/seconds, makes the note jump in at exactly the function time in seconds or beats

  ![](Images/example.png)
 ```ruby